LIPS-scheme/lips/README.md

 var env = new Environment({}, lips.global_environment);
 ```

+First argument is an object with functions, macros and varibles (see Extending LIPS at the end).
-You need to use global environment otherwise you will not have any functions.
+Second argument is parent environment, you need to use global environment (or other that extend global)
+otherwise you will not have any functions.

 ## What's in